staffim/StaffimRollbarBundle/README.md

 ## About

-Intergrates [Rollbar](http://rollbar.com/) with your Symfony2 application.
+Integrates [Rollbar](http://rollbar.com/) with your Symfony2 application.

-The bundle is inspired from [ratchetio-bundle](https://github.com/ecoleman/ratchetio-bundle)

 ## Installation